Modified string method for finding minimum energy path: The method

-The new version of the string method is based on the variational formulation $\left(\ref{MEP-1}\right)$.
-The path is first discretized.
-This gives $\left\{{\bf{X}}_{j}^{0}\right\}_{j=1, \cdots, N}$.
-At each step $m$, the new positions of the discrete path are obtained in a three-step procedure: \begin{enumerate} \item Minimization: a number of minimization steps are performed on the hyperplanes normal to the curve at the discretization points.
-This gives $\left\{{\bf{X}}_{j}^{*}\right\}_{j=1, \cdots, N}$. \item Updating: A mixing scheme is applied to get
+This is a variational characterization of the MEP.
+The new version of the string method is based on the variational formulation in $\left(\ref{MEP2}\right)$.
+The initial guess path is first discretized to give $\left\{{\bf{X}}_{j}^{0}\right\}_{j=1, \cdots, N}$.
+At step $m$, the path is updated by the following procedure: \begin{enumerate} \item {\it Minimization}: a number of minimization steps are performed on the hyperplanes normal to the curve at the discretization points.
+This gives $\left\{{\bf{X}}_{j}^{*}\right\}_{j=1, \cdots, N}$. \item {\it Mixing}: a mixing scheme is applied to get

 where, $\lambda\in\left(0,1\right)$ is the mixing co-efficient.
-This step is needed to help stabilizing the scheme. \item Reparametrization:
+This step helps in stabilizing the scheme. \item {\it Reparametrization}: redistribute the intermediate configurations along the string according to some metric, such as, equal spacing in configuration space, or equal spacing in energy space, etc.